 How do I participate in an SI Session?

 Just show up to learn more effectively and efficiently.
 You may attend every session, or just when you feel the need.
 If you are taking a course that offers SI, it will be announced in class and session times and locations will be listed on your course syllabus.
-During the Fall 2014 semester the following SI sessions will be offered:
+During the Spring 2016 semester the following SI sessions will be offered:

 - Introduction to Audio Theory

 - Science of Acoustics

 - Garment Construction I